 - Call Barge - Supervisors can 'barge' into a call and speak to both the agent and customer simultaneously.

 OnSIP offers the OnSIP app, a softphone that can replace your desk phone.
-You can use it on Mac, Windows, Linux, Chrome, and Firefox.
+It's available in the browser (Chrome, Firefox, and Opera), as a desktop app for Mac and Windows computers, and as a mobile app for iOS and Android.
 The OnSIP app can make voice and video calls at the click of a button.
 App users can also view the presence statuses of their coworkers and can even listen to, delete, and manage their voicemails right from the app interface.

 In addition, OnSIP offers a unique web calling solution called sayso, which allows website visitors to engage in video or voice calls with one of your employees using only their Internet web browsers—no downloads or plugins required.
 Your customers can quickly start up a conversation with your sales and support team members with just a mouse click.

 Nextiva offers customers a downloadable desktop softphone and mobile softphone.
 The Nextiva App is available for Windows, Mac, iOS, and Android platforms.
-These softphones offer unified communications features such as: IM and Team Presence, voice calling, and video calling.
+These apps offer unified communications features such as: IM, voice and video calling/conferencing, and SMS capabilities from a mobile device.

-Call recording is available in Nextiva's Office Enterprise package.
-Recorded files are archived for up to six months and can be downloaded using a Nextiva-provided application.
-OnSIP also offers Call Recording; all recorded calls are saved in a third-party Storage Service Provider (linked by the customer to his/her OnSIP account) and can be accessed and retrieved at any time.
+Call recording is available in Nextiva's Enterprise plan.
+Recorded files are saved for up to six months and can be downloaded using a Nextiva-provided application.
+OnSIP also offers Call Recording; all recorded calls are saved in a third-party Storage Service Provider (linked by the customer to his OnSIP account) and can be accessed and retrieved at any time.

-OnSIP and Nextiva do not lock you into their services with proprietary phones that cannot be used on other platforms.
 Nextiva sells phones through its service but also has a Bring Your Own Device (BYOD) policy for certain supported models.
-OnSIP offers provisioned phones through a preferred partner, but also has a BYOD policy that allows customers to use any SIP-compatible phones that they want.
+OnSIP does not sell phones to its customers but offers provisioned phones through a preferred partner.
+OnSIP also has a BYOD policy that allows customers to use any SIP-compatible phones that they want.
 Furthermore, customers are not required to purchase phones from any specific vendor, allowing them to shop around for the best price.

 There are still some limitations to the kinds of phones that can be used with each service.
-Nextiva sells Polycom, Cisco, Panasonic, and VTech phones.
+Nextiva sells Polycom, Cisco, Panasonic, and VTech phones, among others.
 OnSIP provides a 'boot server' to customers that automatically configures Polycom, Panasonic, Cisco, Yealink, and Grandstream phones, although any phone that follows the SIP RFC standards will work with the service.
-OnSIP also maintains its own section of objective phone reviews to help guide customers to the right phone.
+OnSIP also maintains its own section of objective phone reviews to help guide customers to the right phone for them.
 The review information Nextiva provides deals with phone features rather than qualitative reviews.

-OnSIP's Customer Success Team is based in Doylestown, PA and has an average caller wait time of 24 seconds per call.
-According to Zendesk, the customer satisfaction rating for the OnSIP Customer Success Team hovers around 96%.
+OnSIP's Customer Success Team is based in Doylestown, PA and has an average caller wait time of 22 seconds per call.
+OnSIP customers have given the service a 4.5/5 TrustScore rating on Trustpilot.
 OnSIP CEO Mike Oeth continues to answer at least one support call per day, in order to stay in tune with issues that customers are facing.

 NEXTIVA is a registered trademark of Nextiva, Inc. Nextiva and its products/services are not affiliated with OnSIP or Junction Networks, Inc.